 Are you ready for some

-How This Game Developer Lawsuit Started
+Origins of A Game Developer Lawsuit

 World of Tanks is a game developed by Wargaming.net.
 Project Tank (a.k.a., Tanks Ground War) is a game developed by China-based Gamebox.

-The Tank Game Developer Lawsuit Specifics
+Tank Game Developer Lawsuit Specifics

-In their claim, Wargaming insists Project Tank is “disturbingly similar” to World of Tanks.
+In the claim, Wargaming insists Project Tank is “disturbingly similar” to World of Tanks.
 The U.S.game developer avers Gamebox “copied the plot, theme, dialogue, mood, setting, pace, and character of World of Tanks, in addition to copying specific features, items, tanks, and artwork.”

-Defendant’s Reaction & Counter Game Developer Lawsuit
+Defendant’s Reaction & Counter Suit

 “We feel truly shocked and bullied by Wargaming, a giant company of the gaming industry who is apparently ‘threatened’ by a closed beta phase browser game aiming to provide a cheaper, fairer, and more accessible war game to players around the world.”